ARMmbed/mbed-client/README.md

 ### Information Reporting Interface

-The Information Reporting Interface is used by the LWM2M Server to observe any changes in a registered Resource on the LWM2M Client, receiving notifications when new values are available.
+The Information Reporting Interface is used by the LWM2M Server to observe any changes in a registered Resource on the client, receiving notifications when new values are available.
 This observation relationship is initiated by sending an **Observe** operation to the L2M2M Client for an Object, an Object Instance or a Resource.
 An observation ends when a **Cancel Observation** operation is performed.

 Information Reporting interface supports the following sub-features: